The algebro-geometric aspect of the iterated limit of a quaternary of means of four terms: Introduction

 \section{Introduction}

-As a historical background of this research, we briefly review the arithmetic-geometric mean and its analogies.
+As a historical background of this research, we briefly review the arithmetic-geometric mean and its analogues.
 For real numbers \(0<b<a\), we give sequences \(\{a_n\}\) and \(\{b_n\}\) with initial terms \(a_0=a\) and \(b_0=b\) by the recurrence relations

 induced from the arithmetic mean and the geometric mean.
 It is easy to see that

 which is called the Gauss AGM and denoted by \(M_\mathrm{G}(a,b)\).
 C. F. Gauss showed that it is related to an elliptic integral and to the hypergeometric series as